Irreducibility of toric complete intersections: Introduction

 \subsection{Paper Structure}

-In \autoref{sec:preliminaries} we setup the notation, recall some basic facts from the Newton Polytope Theory (\autoref{ssec:prelim_newton}) and give a quick introduction to engineered complete intersections (\autoref{sssec:prelim_engineered}) which is later used in \autoref{sec:ECI}; also in \autoref{ssec:prelim_technical} we define the geometric irreducibility and prove all the general technical statements we need.
+In \autoref{sec:preliminaries} we set up the notation, recall some basic facts from the Newton Polytope Theory (\autoref{ssec:prelim_newton}) and give a quick introduction to engineered complete intersections (\autoref{sssec:prelim_engineered}) which is later used in \autoref{sec:ECI}; also in \autoref{ssec:prelim_technical} we define the geometric irreducibility and prove all the general technical statements we need.

 We formulate and prove the sufficient condition for irreducibility in its most general form in \autoref{sec:general} --- it is \autoref{thm:sufficient}.

 Then in \autoref{sec:khovanskii} as the first application of our method we generalize to arbitrary characteristic the results on irreducibility from the classical setting --- namely, the theorems of Khovanskii counting the number of irreducible component, \cite{Khovanskii2016} --- see \autoref{thm:khovanskii_irreducibility} and \autoref{thm:khovanskii_components}.